kyiyeunggoh/Projects/README.md

 **VISUALISATION**
 1. VISUALISATION: Density plot on QGIS for 311 Calls regarding sewer maintainance in NYC.
 2. VISUALISATION: QGIS exploratory plot interrogating relationship between gentrification, crime and public housing in NYC.
+3. VISUALISATION: Project based on 10-day worth of personal data related to location and spending.
+Project used in architecture class to think about the visualisation process from concept, data collection, initial sketches, data analysis and the final visual product.
+A link can be found here: [](http://htmlpreview.github.io/ https://github.com/kyiyeunggoh/kyiyeunggoh.github.io/blob/master/Project%201/Personal_data_project.html)

 **In progress:**